Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges

 \subsubsection{\textbf{Transfer Scenarios}}

 We discuss three different scenarios of parameter transfer.

-\textbf{Scenario 1: Zero-Shot Transfer.} It is a promising scenario for cross-lingual offensive language detection when labelled data in the target language is scarce or lacking, by enabling detection in a language not seen during training.
+\textbf{Scenario 1: Zero-Shot Transfer.} It is a promising scenario when labelled data in the target language is scarce or lacking, by enabling detection in a language not seen during training.
 The model is trained on labelled source data from one or more languages not including the target language, and is then tested on the unseen target language.
 This is sometimes called direct or model transfer.
 We found 25 papers under this transfer paradigm, including subtypes:

 \begin{itemize} \item \textit{Single Source to Single Target:} Considered a type of domain adaptation (see \S\ref{sec:strategy}), models are trained on labelled data from a single source language, then used on an unseen target language \cite{glavas2020xhate,firmino2021using,ticta2021cross,rodriguez2021detecting,pelicon2021zero,nozza2021exposing,montariol2022multilingual,eronen2022transfer,zhou2023cross,gupta2022multilingual,ranasinghe2021evaluation,ranasinghe2021mudes,gaikwad2021cross,muti2022checkpoint,das2022data,plaza2023respectful}.
 It is the most frequently observed (62.5\%) of zero-shot transfer strategies in our survey.